-Boroff spent much of the Nineties performing his own brand of experimental noise-rock across the northeast and playing solo gigs in New York City.
+Boroff spent much of the Nineties performing across the northeast and playing solo gigs in New York City.
 In 2000, he relocated to Austria, where he met drummer Little Konzett and formed the basis of what would become Matt Boroff & the Mirrors, releasing a self-titled debut album to critical acclaim in 2004.
-With full-time bassist Rolf Kersting added to the fold, the band punched up its sound with slabs of driving rock and roll, sun-bleached grooves and jittery evocations of West Coast punk on 2006’s “Ticket to Nowhere.”
-As the band gelled and continued amassing a fervent following, it ventured even further into new realms on 2008’s “Elevator Ride,” conjuring images of Spaghetti Westerns and sweeping desert landscapes.
+With full-time bassist Rolf Kersting added to the fold, the band punched up its sound with driving slabs of low-end, sun-bleached grooves and jittery evocations of West Coast punk on 2006’s Ticket to Nowhere.
+As the band gelled and continued amassing a fervent following, it ventured further into new realms on 2008’s Elevator Ride, conjuring images of Spaghetti Westerns and sweeping desert landscapes.

-Given Boroff’s penchant for cinematic imagery, it was hardly surprising when five tracks from “Elevator Ride” appeared on the soundtrack to the 2009 film “Little Fish, Strange Pond.”
-Boroff contributed some instrumental passages as well, exploring an orchestral feel that spilled over onto his 2009 solo debut, “Reaching for Sparks.”
+Throughout the 2000s, Boroff was hailed for his ability to create music that conjures cinematic images, and in 2009 he contributed original instrumental music for the film Little Fish, Strange Pond, which also featured five tracks from Elevator Ride.
+The orchestral atmosphere of his compositions for the film helped inform his first solo album, Reaching for Sparks, also released in 2009.
 Weaving muted arrangements (guitar, piano, strings, horns and timpani) with reflective, elliptical lyrics, it invited comparisons to the likes of Iron & Wine and Nick Drake, cementing Boroff’s reputation for creating arresting music across a variety of styles.

-“Reaching for Sparks” was a well-received departure, but Boroff wasn’t content to simply continuedown the same path.
-In 2012, he released the four-song EP “Filling in the Cracks,” a concise mini-albumthat connected the dots between the musical imagery of “Elevator Ride” and the atmospherics of“Reaching for Sparks.”
-Once again, Boroff had confounded listeners’ expectations, leaving them eager tosee where he was headed next.
+Rather than continue down that same path, Boroff made another creative left turn in 2012 with the four-song EP Filling in the Cracks, a concise mini-album that connected the dots between the musical imagery of Elevator Ride and the lush atmospherics of Reaching for Sparks.
+Once again, Boroff had confounded listeners’ expectations, leaving them eager to see where he was headed next.

-Boroff’s second solo album, “Sweet Hand of Fate,” fulfilled and exceeded the promise of “Filling in theCracks,” combining two standouts from that EP (including the anguished “Garbage Man,” featuring aharrowing guest vocal from alt-rock legend Mark Lanegan) with such high-water marks as with “Goingto the Hypnotist” (which evokes the ragged experimentalism of Tom Waits), the ethereal menace of “My Black Heart” and the searching urgency of the title track.
+Boroff’s second solo album, Sweet Hand of Fate, fulfilled and exceeded the promise of Filling in the Cracks, combining two standouts from that EP (including the anguished “Garbage Man,” featuring a harrowing guest vocal from legend Mark Lanegan) with such high-water marks as with “Lost” (which evokes the ragged majesty of The Gun Club), the ethereal menace of “My Black Heart” and the searching urgency of the title track.

-All of which has paved the way for Boroff’s latest solo release, the beautiful and arresting “GrandDelusion.”
-Working with an impressive roster of collaborators including producer/multi-instrumentalistAlain Johannes (QOTSA, PJ Harvey, Them Crooked Vultures, Desert Sessions), drummer Jack Irons (RedHot Chili Peppers, Pearl Jam) and, again, vocalist Mark Lanegan (Screaming Trees, QOTSA), Boroff oncemore plunges listeners into cinematic, fully realized musical worlds that resound with a broodingintensity.
+2016’s beautiful and arresting Grand Delusion took the musical concepts of Sweet Hand of Fate even further.
+Working with an impressive roster of collaborators including producer/multi-instrumentalist Alain Johannes (QOTSA, PJ Harvey, Them Crooked Vultures, Desert Sessions), drummer Jack Irons (Red Hot Chili Peppers, Pearl Jam) and, again, vocalist Mark Lanegan (Screaming Trees, QOTSA), Boroff created his most well-received album to date, plunging listeners into cinematic, fully realized musical worlds that resounded with a brooding intensity.